Vitamin D has "Enormous potential to beat cancer"

 What more do you want?

-Oh, it seems to play an important role in preventing all manner of illnesses too!
+Oh, and if that´s not enough, it seems to play an important role in preventing all manner of illnesses too!

 Vitamin D - are you getting enough?